Academi-fy/backend-old/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run `npm install` to install the dependencies.
-4. Start the MongoDB server.
+4. Create a `.env` file in the project directory and add the required environment variables (see `.env.example`).
 5. Run `npm start` to start the application.

 ## Usage